PriyanshuKotiyal/flight-controller/README.md

 ![Diagram (1)](https://github.com/PriyanshuKotiyal/flight-controller/assets/156831570/e44d39f7-acc2-456c-8521-4c0a1a2a550d)

- For this Project We have used
+ For this Project We have bought the following Parts

 🌀 Project Parts ~